Sam is the mother of two young boys, Juju and Blaze. Her family enjoys going on trips, crafting, learning, and

 I'm going to add a wire loop to turn this into a charm (once I decide how I want it to hang), then I'm going to fire this.

-I read somewhere that place a sheet of aluminum foil over your work when firing helps the process, and when I have done this, it does seem to be true.
+I read somewhere that placing a sheet of aluminum foil over your work when firing helps the process, and when I have done this, it does seem to be true.
 So that's most likely what I'll do for my mermaids as well.

 I planned on adding faces and paint on any further details after they were baked, but waiting until after the charm was baked didn't end up being the best idea.
 I used sharpie markers to finish my design, which I hear fade over time—but so far, I haven't had an issue.

 Here are some better ways I learned to finish them:

-- The one I've come to prefer the most is rolling out tiny specs of clay—two flat dots for eyes and a skinny long one for a mouth, then placing and pressing on to the clay.
+- The one I've come to prefer the most is rolling out tiny specs of clay—two flat dots for eyes and a skinny long one for a mouth, then placing and pressing them onto the clay.

 - You can also add features using Sculpey glazes before baking—or even craft paints.
 When it bakes it stays solid.